AndrewGYork/stimulated_emission_imaging/figure_generation/README.txt

+HOW TO PROCESS RAW DATA AND GENERATE FIGURES

 1. Get the raw data as described in the "Image Acquisition and Figure Generation" section of the appendix.

 2. Create a new folder called "stimulated_emission_imaging-data" in the same root folder as "stimulated_emission_imaging-master".